Dealer-related Information in South CarolinaPage Overview

 Yes.
-South Carolina requires all prospective car dealers to attend an eight-hour pre-licensing course before they apply for their dealer license.
+South Carolina requires all prospective car dealers to attend pre-licensing course lasting 8 hours before they apply for their dealer license.
 For your convenience, the Carolina Independent Automobile Dealers Association (CIADA) offers this course year-round throughout the state.

-You'll need to renew your dealer license each year.
+You'll need to renew your dealer license each year with the South Carolina Department of Motor Vehicles (DMV).
 You'll complete the same Application for a Dealer or Wholesaler License (Form DLA-1) you submitted to obtain your original license, but you'll check the renewal box located at the top of the application.

 You'll also need to submit a Certification of Vehicles Sold by Dealer (Form DLA-1C), so keep a copy of this in your records and update regularly.

 If there have been any changes in your business status―change of ownership, name or address, or if your license has expired past 90 days―you will need to schedule another appointment to have your business inspected before your renewal license can be issued.

-After you have received your dealership license, you can purchase dealer tags from the South Carolina Department of Motor Vehicles (DMV).
+After you have received your dealership license, you can purchase dealer tags from the DMV.
 Each dealer plate is $20 and expires when your dealer license expires.

 To be eligible for the dealer plates, you must sell a minimum of 20 vehicles in the 12 months before you apply for dealer plates.
 For the first 20 cars you sell, you are allowed to purchase 2 dealer tags; for each additional 15 cars you sell, you can purchase 1 additional tag.

 If you loan a vehicle to a school for a driver's education program, the $20 plate fee will be waived.
 When the car is no longer being used for educational purposes, you must return the tag to the DMV.